Blaisorblade/pdbp.github.io/index.md

 }
 ```

-Note that, in constrast with `factorialMain` using `activeProgram` and an effectful ``intProducer`, `factorialMain` using `activeIntReadingProgram` and `read` pushes the usage of the language level meaning of the description of the reading from console effect to it's very limits: the definition of `main`.
+Note that, in constrast with `factorialMain` using `activeProgram` and an effectful `effectfulReadIntFromConsole`, `factorialMain` using `activeIntReadingProgram` and `read` pushes the usage of the language level meaning of the description of the reading from console effect to it's very limits: the definition of `main`.

 Ok, so let’s use `main` in `objectFactorialOfIntReadMain`.